TinaDavis27/Capstone-Project/README.md

     * Tableau
     * GitHub
  ##  Phase3- Process
- I imported the bike data to RStudios to being with the processing of the datasets to prepare the data for analysis.
-I combine the 12 datasets into one dataset and clean it.
-I then used Tableau to creat visual from the data from RStudios
+ I imported the bike data as a csv file to RStudios.
+I being processing the datasets to prepare the data for analysis.
+I merged the 12 datasets into one dataset and clean it.
+By removing duplicates, missing values, outliers, inconsistencies and errors in the dataset.
+I then used Tableau to created visual from the data from RStudios.

- ##  Phase4-
+ ##  Phase4- Analyze

+##   Phase5- Share

+##   Phase6- Act